Get Ready To Say Goodbye To Windows XP

-Mr. BISHOP: That's right.
+M: That's right.
 It's almost like a utility.
-You know, it's just -it's sort of in the background, and you don't think about it.
+You know, it's just - it's sort of in the background, and you don't think about it.
 Microsoft is actually in a difficult position because of that.
 The company really needs to lift its profile in some ways in the tech industry, and at this point, its mainstay product, Windows, is just sort of that background program.

 INSKEEP: Okay.
 So Windows 7 is out.
 It's been out a while.
 Windows XP ceases to become an option for people buying computer programs.
 And this raises another question, Todd Bishop, because this is one of the relatively few times in recent months that we've even talked about Microsoft.
 They don't get the headlines they used to get.

 M: I think the perception - at least in Silicon Valley, in particular - is that Microsoft is the Jimmy Carter of the tech industry.

 M: It's that former leader who's no longer in power.
 And, you know, you look back on his tenure and you realize, hey, maybe he really wasn't so bad.
 Just last week, Facebook had an announcement where Mark Zuckerberg partnered with Microsoft's Bing search engine, and he talked about how great Microsoft was.
 And you never would've heard that a decade ago.
 And it's because Microsoft is not feared in the Valley to the extent that Google is these days.

 INSKEEP: Well, if you're Microsoft, you don't want people talking about how great you were.
 You'd rather they be talking about how great you are.